Repository Management with Nexus

 Nexus allows integration with external security systems that can pass

 field - Remote User Token Rut authentication.
 There are either

-web-based container or server level authentication systems like
+web-based container or server-level authentication systems like

 Shibboleth.
-In many cases this achieved
+In many cases, this is achieved

 via a server like Apache HTTPD or